accur8/herman/README.md

 - **Easy updates**: Update all packages' nixpkgs with one command
 - **Explicit dependencies**: The exact nixpkgs version is recorded in flake.lock

+## Environment Variables

+Herman sets the following environment variables for launched applications:

+- `HERMAN_NIX_STORE`: Path to the Nix store directory for the application (e.g., `/nix/store/xxx-a8-codegen`).
+This is set at build time and available to the application at runtime, useful for locating resources relative to the installation directory.

 ## Herman Flags

 Herman supports special `--herman-*` flags that control the launcher itself, separate from the application's arguments: